himanshugupta2077/MAC-address-changer/README.md

 - [optparse] - To take user input in our code in a single line as an arguement.
 - [re] - We use regex to search and store MAC Address of requested network interface into a string.

-## Installation
-MAC Address changer only requires python3.x and later version to run.

 ## Usage

 ```sh